lupyuen/quickjs-nuttx/README.md

 stack_dump:
 ```

+# Heap Memory for QuickJS on NuttX

-TODO: Are we out of Heap Memory?
-With Memory Manager Logging:
+_Are we out of Heap Memory?_

+We enable Memory Manager Logging...

 ```text
 + qemu-system-riscv64 -semihosting -M virt,aclint=on -cpu rv64 -smp 8 -bios none -kernel nuttx -nographic